“Achievement seems to be connected with action. Successful men and women keep on moving. They make mistakes, but they don’t quit”.

 The management of the school appreciated this endeavor of the students and encouraged them to celebrate every festival with the same spirit and enthusiasm.
 The assembly concluded with the Aarti by the Management, Principal and the staff.

-A SESSION ON YOGA AND MEDICATION
+A SESSION ON YOGA AND MEDITATION

 The Principal, staff and the students of MTIS started the day with a rejuvenating session on yoga and meditation.
 The purpose of this session was to reinforce the connection between mind and body, thereby improving health and well being.
 Both these activities not only alleviate stress, but also provide mental peace and help to keep way a lot of health issues.